UK: Princess Kate completes cancer chemotherapy treatment – DW – 09/09/2024

 In the emotional video, the 42-year-old mother of three said it's been an "incredibly tough" year and that "life as know it can change in an instant."

-She described the "stormy waters" of cancer as "complex, scary and unpredictable" and said:
+She described the "stormy waters" of cancer as "complex, scary and unpredictable."

 "With humility, it also brings you face to face with your own vulnerabilities in a way you have never considered before, and with that, a new perspective on everything."